Ibn Ishaq: Reconstruction of the text by Guillaume

 The original text of the Sīrat Rasūl Allāh by Ibn Ishaq did not survive.
-However, much of the original text was copied over into a work of his own by Ibn Hisham (Basra; Fustat, died 833 AD, 218 AH).
+However, much of the original text was copied over into a work of his own by Ibn Hisham (Basra; Fustat, died 833 AD).

-Ibn Hisham also "abbreviated, annotated, and sometimes altered" the text of Ibn Ishaq, according to Guillaume (at p. xvii).
+Ibn Hisham also "abbreviated, annotated, and sometimes altered" the text of Ibn Ishaq, according to Guillaume (on p.
+17).
 Interpolations made by Ibn Hisham are said to be recognizable and can be deleted, leaving as a remainder, a so-called "edited" version of Ibn Ishaq's original text (otherwise lost).
-In addition, Guillaume (at p. xxxi) points out that Ibn Hisham's version omits various narratives in the text which were given by al-Tabari in his History.
+In addition, Guillaume (on p.
+31) points out that Ibn Hisham's version omits various narratives in the text which were given by al-Tabari in his History.
 In these passages al-Tabari expressly cites Ibn Ishaq as a source.

 Thus can be reconstructed an 'improved' "edited" text, i.e., by distinguishing or removing Ibn Hisham's additions, and by adding from al-Tabari passages attributed to Ibn Ishaq.
 Yet the result's degree of approximation to Ibn Ishaq's original text can only be conjectured.
 Such a reconstruction is available, e.g., in Guillaume's translation.
 Here, Ibn Ishaq's introductory chapters describe pre-Islamic Arabia, before he then commences with the narratives surrounding the life of Muhammad (in Guillaume at pp. 109–690).